-That's why young people usually cross the road completely vertically, while the elderly often follow an oblique course, as a result of which they stay exposed to the road for a longer time and thus increase the chance of being swept away by a passing vehicle. (see car or motorcycle) and fall victim to a serious car accident (Learn how to take care of motorbikes on Greek roads).
+That's why young people usually cross the road completely vertically, while the elderly often follow an oblique course, as a result of which they stay exposed to the road for a longer time and thus increase the chance of being swept away by a passing vehicle. (see car or motorcycle) and fall victim to a serious car accident (Learn how to watch out of motorcycles on Greek roads).

 Hint : The biggest enemy of a traffic accident is time.

 Make your ally!